jgreely/hugo-theme-recipe/README.md

 6. (optional) To add featured recipes on the home page, add lines to the `featured` array in `data/meta.toml`.

+7. (optional) To add a navbar link for whatever search engine you use, uncomment the `search=` line in `data/meta.toml`.

 ## Notes

 * The `xml2md` script isn't in the repo yet; still cleaning up the